Bile Acid Synthesis, Metabolism, and Biological Functions

 The HSD3B7 gene is located on chromosome 16p11.2 and is composed of 7 exons that generate three alternatively spliced mRNAs.
 These three mRNAs encode proteins of 369 amino acids (isoform a) and 196 amino acids (isoform b).
 The HSD3B7 encoded enzyme is a member of the short-chain dehydrogenase/reductase superfamily of enzymes that is composed of 77 proteins.

-Following the action of HSD3B7 the bile acid intermediates can proceed via two pathways whose end products are the most abundant bile acids in human bile: chenodeoxycholic acid, CDCA (45%) and cholic acid, CA (31%).
-These are referred to as the primary bile acids.
-The distribution of these two bile acids is determined by the activity of sterol 12α-hydroxylase which is encoded by the CYP8B1 gene.
+The distribution of CDCA and CA is determined by the activity of sterol 12α-hydroxylase which is encoded by the CYP8B1 gene.
 The intermediates of the HSD3B7 reaction that are acted on by CYP8B1 become CA, deoxycholic acid (DCA), and the conjugates of CA and DCA.
 The products of the HSD3B7 reaction that are not substrates for CYP8B1 will become CDCA, muricholic acid (MCA), and the conjugates of these bile acids.
 The activity of the CYP8B1 gene will, therefore, determine the ratio of CA to CDCA.
 As discussed below, the CYP8B1 gene is subject to regulation by bile acids themselves via their ability to regulate the action of the nuclear receptor, FXR.

 The activity of CYP8B1 is important for absorption of dietary lipids as demonstrated in CYP8B1 knockout mice.
 Lack of CYP8B1 results in impaired uptake of dietary cholesterol and triglycerides.
 In addition, these mice have reduced food intake resulting in decreased body weight.